"During the Great War, 116 young men who had attended Blackburn Orphanage in Lancashire, went to war to fight for their King and their Country.

 Directed by: Tracey Rontree

-Please note that the script for this play is contained within the published collection from the author, 'The First Ten Plays' which can be purchased from this site by going to the 'In Print' tab.
+NB: the script for this play is contained within the published collection from the author, 'The First Ten Plays' which may be obtained from this site by going to the 'In Print' tab.

 Background ... in other words, where did it all come from?

-I can remember attending my first Board meeting and being told that a book had recently been published about the history of the charity and its origins as Blackburn Orphanage.
+I can remember attending my first Board meeting and being told that a book had recently been published about the history of the charity, its origins as Blackburn Orphanage but moreover, those who pioneered it in the 19th century, husband and wife James and Jane Dixon.

-I have to be honest that I paid my £10 for a copy purely out of a sense of obligation well believing that I would never crack the cover of it or read a word.
-The book was 'James Dixon's Children - The Story of blackburn Orphanage' by Melanie Warren
+I have to be honest that I paid my £10 for a copy purely out of a sense of obligation, believing that I would never crack the cover of it or read a word.
+The book was 'James Dixon's Children - The Story of Blackburn Orphanage' by Melanie Warren

 It took guilt the following year and a trip to Majorca to confine myself to a chair in the sun and read it.